Bruc3U/Titanic_analysis/README.md

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/5f58a158-cb01-444c-979a-7c3564eafee3)

-For the worst profile, the port of departure number 3 was chosen, and the best profile chooses port number 1.
-We can observe that a lower age and a higher class/ticket fare gives more chances of survival as stated earlier.
+For the worst profile, the port of departure number 3 was chosen, and the best profile chose port number 1.
+We can observe that a lower age and a higher class/ticket fare give more chances of survival as stated earlier.
 On another note, the worst profile chooses to have 2 children and 2 parents, this proves the negative aspect of those features.